arbor-sim/arbor/doc/morphology.rst

   :width: 800
   :align: center

-  The branches from the segmentations without and with a spherical root.
+  The branches from the segmentations in the :ref:`example morphology <morph-segment-fig>`.

   **Left**: The branches generated with no spherical root.
 The segment at the root is part of the first dendrite cable branch: